devachandar/LearnSphere/README.md

 ### Try the flow end to end

 1. **Register** at `/register` choosing "I'm starting a new organization"
-   - this creates both your account and the organization in one step (verified live: registering as `org_admin` actually calls Admin Service and gets back a real invite code, not a stub), visible on the `/organization` page.
+   - this creates both your account and the organization in one step and hands you back an invite code, visible on the `/organization` page.
 2. Open an incognito window, **register again** as "I'm an instructor joining one" using that invite code.
 3. As the instructor, go to **Instructor → New course**, add a module and